bigkorupto/mammad-kabiri-uniqa/README.md

 Mammad Kabiri is a proud member of the (career boosting) working group responsible to manage the world's most secure Microsoft Windows desktop - as advertised by the companies' service arm in trade magazines in Austria - that can be summed up:  "No rights.
 No downloads.
 No installations.
 No container.
 No code."
+(And yes, if you ask Internet Explorer is our one and only web browser).

 Before:  If you are a priviledged coder you are granted privilege access to a "magic" network share drive.